NavestockCC/navestock-website/README.md

 2. To deploy your site, simply run the following command from your project directory: `firebase deploy`

 ##GIT
-1. pload changes to GIT
+1. Upload changes to GIT
 `git push origin master https://github.com/NavestockCC/navestock-website.git`